 Back in 2012, Tinder was first found on college campuses.
 Its unique user design and experience had college kids swiping left and right on their cell phones.
-Since then, swiping left and right have become the normal way to online date.
+Since then, swiping left and right has become the normal way to online date.
 But what does swiping left and swiping right on Tinder mean?

 Swiping left on Tinder means you’re not interested in the person.
 Swiping to the right means that you are interested and would like to talk with them.